ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### 3. Upload metadata and submit to ENA
-The **ENA Upload tool** under *Submission tools* is used to generate the metadata in the right format, associate it with the sequence data files ans submit everything to ENA.
+The **ENA Upload tool** under *Submission tools* is used to generate the metadata in the right format, associate it with the sequence data files and submit everything to ENA.
 It is advisable to first test your submissions using the Webin test service where changes are not permanent and are erased every 24 hours.
 Do this by selecting **'Yes'** on **'Submit to test ENA server?''**.

 Submission to ENA requires accompanying metadata that complies with the [ENA metadata model](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html).

 The tool offers three ways of entering metadata for submission:
 * Using the Excel template (default, Fig. 5a)
-* Interactive generation of the metadata structure (Fig. 5b)
+* Interactively generating the metadata structure (Fig. 5b)
 * Using the 4 tsv templates (legacy, Fig. 5c)

-All three allow you to make a test submission to the server of ENA.
+All three allow you to make a submission to either the test or production server of ENA.
 All metadata fields must be completed for the submission to go through.
 The submission tool will validate the metadata before submission.

 {% include image.html file="3_ways_metadata.png" alt="2ways of submitting metadata" caption="Figure 5.
 Three ways of submitting the metadata through the ENA-upload tool."%}